Codepath-Android-pod1/Final_Project/README.md

 #### List of network requests by screen
  - Home Feed Screen
     - (Read/GET) Query all events near by.
-    - (Read/GET) Picutres and profile of the user.
+    - (Read/GET) Pictures and profile of the user.
-    - (Read/GET) bring pop up that shows the event's image and description.
+    - (Read/GET) Bring pop up that shows the event's image and description.
-    - (Create/POST) Filters the events to look for.
  - Chat Feed Screen
     - (Read/GET) Receive the chat logs.
-Able to type.
-Able to send.
     - (Read/GET) Person's photo and bring the pop up of showing profile of friend
-    - (Read/GET) *Move to the Friend's list or may be pop up*
-    - (Create/POST) Add friend and increase the number of the friend.
+    - (Create/POST) Able to send and type to organizer.
  - Create Event Feed Screen
-    - (Read/GET) Preview the event that person is trying to post.
-    - (Create/POST) Allow user to type title and events and post.
-    - (Create/POST) Save as a draft.
     - (Create/POST) Save and upload the event.
     - (Delete) Delete and reset the everything the person wrote.